monix/monix-connect/CONTRIBUTING.md

 # Contributing to Monix Connect

-The Monix project welcomes contributions from anybody wishing to participate.
+The Monix Connect project welcomes contributions from anybody wishing to participate.
 All code or documentation that is provided must be licensed with the same license that Monix is licensed with (Apache 2.0, see LICENSE.txt).

 ## Code of Conduct

-People are expected to follow the [Scala Code of Conduct](https://www.scala-lang.org/conduct/) when discussing Monix on the Github page, Gitter channel, or other venues.
+People are expected to follow the [Scala Code of Conduct](https://www.scala-lang.org/conduct/) when discussing Monix Connect on the Github page, Gitter channel, or other venues.

 We hope that our community will be respectful, helpful, and kind.
 If you find yourself embroiled in a situation that becomes heated, or that fails to live up